Zum Inhalt springen

 Conclusion: Agentic SEO Isn't a Trend — It's the New Baseline

-The data is clear: 33% of search activity already comes from AI agents, LLM traffic converts 6x better than traditional search, and Google's SAGE research shows that AI search agents prefer comprehensive, consolidated content.
+The most important takeaway: the data is clear.
+33% of search activity already comes from AI agents.
+LLM traffic converts 6x better than traditional search.
+And Google's SAGE research shows that AI search agents prefer comprehensive, consolidated content.

-Agentic SEO is the logical evolution of AI-powered process automation that we already see in other business areas.
-The question is no longer whether AI agents will change SEO — but whether your business is ready to leverage that change.
+What matters most is this: agentic SEO is the logical evolution of AI-powered process automation that we already see in other business areas.
+In parallel, AI visibility determines whether your business gets recommended by ChatGPT, Perplexity, and Google AI at all.
+The question is no longer whether AI agents will change SEO.
+It's whether your business is ready to leverage that change.

 Want to find out how agentic SEO can work for your business?
 Get in touch for a free consultation — we'll identify the SEO workflows with the highest automation potential together.